Challenges and Opportunities of Gravitational Wave Searches above 10 kHz

 Unlike for individual transients, the stochastic signal from binary mergers is stationary, and the available observation time within a frequency band is only dictated by the detector properties, see related discussion in \cref{sec:characterizing-sources}.
 As the SGWB is mostly emitted in the late-time universe, with most of the contribution to the integral in \cref{eq:stocOmegaPBH} coming from redshifts $z \sim {\cal O}(10)$, it is not subject to bounds coming from the number of effective relativistic degrees of freedom in the early universe.
 However, for realistic PBH populations with $f_{\rm PBH} \approx 1$, the amplitude $\Omega_{\rm GW}$ still falls below that range \citep{Franciolini:2022htd}.
 The SNR for these signal can be computed in analogy to the SNR for relic GW backgrounds from the early Universe, adopting \cref{eq:SNRGWBdensity}.
 Notice, however, that the stochastic signal from PBH mergers would be characterized by potentially much larger anisotropies than a primordial background due to the inevitable Poisson noise in the distribution of the PBH binaries dominating the GW emission.

 \paragraph{PBH Encounters.}

-In some cases, a large fraction of PBH encounters will not lead to the formation of bound systems, which would then inspiral, but will rather produce single scattering events via a hyperbolic encounter.
-This could happen for instance if the relative velocity or relative distance of the two PBHs is large enough that capture is not possible.
-The emission of GWs in close encounters of compact bodies has been extensively studied in the literature since the seminal works~\citep{1974SvA....18...17Z,1977ApJ...216..610T}.
+A fraction of PBH encounters will not lead to the formation of bound systems, which would then inspiral, but will rather produce single scattering events via a hyperbolic encounter.
+This could happen for instance if the relative velocity or relative distance of the two PBHs is large enough that capture is not possible. \reply{We will come back to the rate of such events in the following. } The emission of GWs in close encounters of compact bodies has been extensively studied in the literature since the seminal works~\citep{1974SvA....18...17Z,1977ApJ...216..610T}.